Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 We give a brief overview of the Eulerian EFT of IA, and refer the reader for a more detailed description to \citet{vlah2020, bakx2023, bakx2025}.
 We model the shape tensor $g_{ij}$.
 This tensor is then expressed in terms of the following operators,

-where the operators are expressed in the basis also used by e.g. \citet{blazek2019, schmitz2018}, and we refer to those papers for their exact definitions.
-The normalization of the parameters is in principle arbitrary, and we use the same normalization convention as \citet{vlah2020,bakx2023,bakx2025II}, with the difference that we introduce an overall minus sign such that radial alignment is positive.
+where the operators are expressed in the basis also used by e.g. \citet{blazek2019,schmitz2018}, and we refer to \citet{bakx2023} for their exact definitions.
+The dots denote higher order terms not accounted for in this analysis.
+Furthermore, the EFT contains contributions from stochastic operators.
+However, these do not contribute in configuration space, and therefore we ignore them in our analysis.
+The normalization of the parameters is in principle arbitrary, and we use the same normalization convention as \citet{vlah2020,bakx2023,bakx2025II}.
 We note that in our convention $b_K$ can be connected to the more commonly used $A_{\rm IA}$ parameter via